 Reference XXXXX

 Contract Owner

 Туре Services

-Commodity Ç Sub Category
+Commodity Sub Category

 Contract Description

 Supplier

-Start date End date )
+Start date End date

-Is there a provision to e extend the term?
+Is there a provision to e

-What is the available extension period (months)? s)?
+What is the available extension period (months)?

 Has the extension option on been taken?

 Total contract value

-Is this fixed or estimated?
+Is this fixed or estimated d?

-Approximate annual value
+Approximate annual val

 Is this contract open to other local authorities?

 Was it subject to OJEU

-What are the payment terms?
+What are the payment t

-Brief outline of the scop e of supply:
+Brief outline of the scop be of supply:

-Are there provisions for measuring supplier performance?
-I
+Are there provisions for measuring supplier performan ce?

-Are there financial recourses for poor supplier performance?
+Are there financial reco urses for poor supplier perform ance?

-Is there a provision that allows termination of the contract for poor performance?
+Is there a provision that allows termination of the contr act for poor perfo ormance?

-Is there a provision that allows either party to terminate for convenience?
+Is there a provision that t allows either party to terminate e for convenience ?

-t allows only SCC to ter
+Is there a provision that t allows only SCC to terminate or convenience?

-t allows for adjustment of of the con tract thro ough benchr narkıı ng?
+Is there a provision that allows for adjustment of the contract through benchmarking?

-The benchmarking include
+The benchmarking inclu udes the following

-t allows for a review of t he price?
+Is there a provision that t allows for a review of the price ?

-Does this include index what index?
+Does this include index ation?
+If yes, what in idex?

-for management review ws in line with the Procuremen nt
+for management reviews in lin e with the Procur ement

-Governance Process? , ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 4.41 1 (1)
+Governance Process?

-is there a provision for transitioning to another supplier a at the en d of the conf ract?
+Is there a provision for t transitioning to another supplier at the end of the e contract?